 Burndown for Trello (Web)

 If you use Scrum or agile development, you’re probably familiar with burndown charts.
-And if you want to create burndown charts for your Trello cards, you need Burndown for Trello.
-Just connect it to your Trello account and download the Scrum for Trello extension.
+And if you want to create burndown charts for your Trello cards, you can use Burndown for Trello.
 You can then enter estimates in hours or points for your tasks and see them plotted graphically.

 Integrating Paydirt with Trello is simple, and you can easily import your entire team from Trello into their time-tracking app.
 Direct integration with Trello means you can track time right from cards.
-That time can be put into an invoice or exported for use with another app.
 And its intelligent client assignment system is great for people with multiple clients.

 Paydirt starts at $8/month for a single user, and goes up to $149/month for up to 20 team members.